z330789559/e4c/README.md

 Modules high level description:

+- E4C Package: Handles the creation and minting of E4C tokens.
     - E4C Module: Handles the creation and minting of E4C tokens.
+- E4C Staking Package: Handles the staking of E4C tokens.
-- Staking Module: Handles staking of E4C tokens for veE4C, including reward calculations.
+    - Staking Module: Handles staking of E4C tokens for veE4C, including reward injection.
-- Config Module: Handles the configuration of the staking pool
+    - Config Module: Handles the configuration of the staking pool.

 ## Sequence Diagram